 Joints — both construction and control — are parts of almost every concrete project.
-Whether the job is a stained patio or a stamped sidewalk, good planning and a little extra care can help create a finished surface that’s both attractive and properly jointed.
+Whether the job is a stained patio or a stamped sidewalk, good planning and a little extra care can help create a finished surface that’s both attractive and has proper concrete joint placement.

 Concrete contractor Lee Levig says the important thing is to lay out your joint pattern before you begin.
 He prefers working in CAD (computer-aided design).

 “When I lay out my drawing, I start with all the mandatory joints, inside corners and anything protruding through the slab,” he says.
 “Concrete always likes to have a balance, and you have to think about that.
 You also want to cut your joints square.”

 When possible, Levig adds that he tries to incorporate the joints into the design, and if a client wants tooled joints, he’ll cut and deepen what he would normally put in.

 Brian Osterhaven, owner of Osterhaven Concrete, says there’s another important reason to plan ahead.

 “If you have a patio that has a sidewalk coming off each side, you want to make sure you lay it out so when you go off those inside corners they’re going to line up and be square with everything else,” he says.
 “You want to avoid having a line that’s crooked with the house.”

 Like Levig, he says clients often want to have input as well.